hooksw/konify/README.md

 > The name comes from kotlin, construct, notify

-Konify is a fast, compact, and highly scalable library inspired by [Solid] and [Compose] for building reactive Android, web and iOS applications using Kotlin.
+Konify is a fast, compact, and highly scalable library inspired by [Solid] and [Compose] for building reactive Android, web and IOS applications using Kotlin.

 **It is currently in the design phase.**